StephenEts/StephenEts/README.md

 ### Hi there 👋
-I am Stephen!
-A materials engineer exploring the world of tech
+I am Stephen! you can join me on this journey as I explore the tech world.

 Here are some ideas to get you started: